 If it’s an older toilet you could have a clogged toilet jet.

 The jet is the hole inside the toilet bowl, underwater, that shoots water straight down the drain.
 It helps increase your toilet siphoning power.
 This will get clogged with urine salts.
-Just chisel them out with a short screwdriver.
+Just chisel them out with a short screwdriver & flush it a couple of times.
 Be careful not to damage the toilet bowl.

 Toilet replacement –